Update 16 July: These measures will remain in place after 19 July to continue to protect our patients who are at higher risk of serious illness.

 - If you are coming to the hospital for an appointment, you must come alone unless you need a carer or have been advised otherwise.
 One child should be accompanied by one adult only.

-- Women attending our maternity services can be accompanied by the birth partner at different stages of the maternity journey - please see the maternity visiting pages for full information.
+- Women attending our maternity services can be accompanied by the birth partner or nominated supporter at different stages of the maternity journey - please see the maternity visiting pages for full information.

 - Alternatively, patients can arrange a video call with their friends and family.